-Since nature is king in this beautiful and still relatively untouched corner of the world, things to do on the Gili Islands are mostly — if not completely — centred on the islands’ pristine and wondrous natural environment.
+Since nature is king in this beautiful and still relatively untouched corner of the world, things to do on the Gili Islands are centered on the islands’ pristine and wondrous natural environment.
 Whether you’re on an adventure holiday, a family vacation or romantic honeymoon, there is plenty to do in this unspoiled island paradise.

-While all islands feature beautiful nature, are peaceful, relaxed and laid back in character, they each have their own individual personality.
+While all islands feature beautiful nature and are peaceful, relaxed and laid back in character, they each have their own unique personality.
 In short, the 3 Gillis could be categorized like this:

 - Gili Air is the nearest to the island of Lombok.
-It has the most local character, with the highest permanent population of the 3 and a more rural, backpacker vibe.
-However, make no mistake — it is still a romantic honeymooners’ spot that caters to all budgets.
+It has the most local character, with the highest permanent population and a more rural, backpacker vibe.
+However, make no mistake — it is a romantic honeymooners’ spot that caters to all budgets.

 - Gili Meno is the ultimate desert island destination and easily the most chilled out of the Gilis.
 Meno is home to the prettiest beaches, the most pristine nature and the fewest people, restaurants and bars.
 Though Gili Meno has enough creature comforts to satisfy Western tastes, it is a place to get away from it all rather than party it up.

 Lately the Gilis have been booming, especially Gili T. However, regulations such as the ban on motor vehicles (and even dogs!) and the efforts of organizations like the Gili Eco Trust, are helping to keep things quaint and under control.
 Head there while things are still magically quiet!
 Here is our list of just a few of the thrilling, relaxing and fun things to do on the Gili Islands.